-- a.
-Unanimous Agreement All participating parties, including parents and their representatives agree on major decisions pertaining to identification, evaluation, placement, or provision of FAPE.
-When unanimous agreement is NOT achieved, then: - b.
-Consensus among School Members All participating charter school personnel excluding the parents and their representatives reach general agreement.
-When consensus among all participating charter school personnel is NOT achieved, then: - c.
-Consensus among School Required Members All required charter school personnel excluding other participating charter school members, parents and their representatives reach agreement.
-When consensus among all required charter school personnel is NOT achieved, then: - d.
-Lack of Consensus In the absence of a final decision by the charter school's required members of the IEP team, the team must consider and determine the following factors: a) was there sufficient discussion among team members over outstanding disagreements, and b) is there enough information available to render a decision.
-Considering these factors, the team has two options: - Reschedule the meeting to provide thorough discussions on disagreed upon issues and/or gather more information. - During an Initial or Reevaluation MDT meeting where there is no consensus, contact the facilitator and the Director of Special Education and initiate the following procedures: - Terminate with the intent to reconvene at a later date.
-Determine a plan with timeline established.
-During this timeframe, the participants must review the data, determine any presenting concerns or issues, and consider any additional assessments. - 2.
-Contact the facilitator and the Director of Special Education regarding lack of consensus. - 3.
-Reconvene the meeting to discuss the issues, point of dissention, and review the data.
-If agreement of what is needed to answer the issues through further data, review new information and data at the reconvened MDT meeting. - 4.
-MDT can address presenting issues and determine eligibility. - 5.
-If consensus then cannot be determined, it is necessary to ask for a second opinion and parent has the right to request an IEE. - 6.
-Parent has right to file a complaint or Due Process. - During an IEP meeting, the LEA makes a decision only when there are an even number of required IEP team members and consensus cannot be met.
-IEP team needs to try to collaborate and reach consensus because if parent marks "Disagree", the parent has the right to File a Due Process or Complaint.
+- Unanimous Agreement All participating parties, including parents and their representatives agree on major decisions pertaining to identification, evaluation, placement, or provision of FAPE.
+When unanimous agreement is NOT achieved, then: - Consensus among School Members All participating charter school personnel excluding the parents and their representatives reach general agreement.
+When consensus among all participating charter school personnel is Consensus among School Required Members - All required charter school personnel excluding other participating - charter school members, parents and their representatives reach agreement.
+When consensus among all required charter school personnel is NOT achieved, then: Lack of Consensus - In the absence of a final decision by the charter school's required members of the IEP team the team must consider and determine the following factors: a) was there sufficient discussion among team members over outstanding disagreements, and b) is there enough information available to render a decision. - Considering these factors, the team has two options:

+Reschedule the meeting to provide thorough discussions on disagreed upon issues and/or gather more information, or - The LEA makes the final decision during the IEP meeting when the consensus building and problem solving options appear to be exhausted.